Skip to content

 print(cf.data) # '12345'

-Leader Access - Property-Based and Position-Based
+Leader Access - Attribute-Based and Position-Based

 leader.record_status = 'c' # Set record status